Electric Heating and Cooling EquipmentLower your electric bills and make your home more comfortable, year round.

 When the work is completed by a licensed contractor, fill out and submit the applicable rebate form along with a dated receipt and contractor invoice showing the make, model and date of installation.
 To submit online, go to MassSave.com/Rebates.

-Mass Save’s Program Administrators are bringing down interest rates to make energy efficiency more affordable for Massachusetts residents.
-With our HEAT Loan, you could qualify for a loan of up to $25,000 toward qualified energy efficient home improvements with terms up to seven years, depending on your Program Administrator and the loan provider.
+The Sponsors of Mass Save are buying down interest rates to make energy efficiency more affordable for Massachusetts residents.
+With our HEAT Loan, you could qualify for a loan of up to $25,000 toward qualified energy efficient home improvements with terms up to seven years, depending on your Sponsor and the loan provider.
 Central air conditioners and heat pumps must be installed by an AC Check trained contractor in order to be eligible for HEAT loan financing.

-To get started, call Mass Save at 866-527-7283 to schedule a Home Energy Assessment.
+To get started, call us at 866-527-7283 to schedule a Home Energy Assessment.
 A Mass Save representative will review the results of the assessment, let you know which improvements would be eligible for HEAT Loan financing, and give you all the paperwork you need.

 - Must be a Massachusetts residential electric customer of Cape Light Compact, Eversource, National Grid, or Unitil.